Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Assistant is an excellent app for reminders.
 You ask Assistant to remind you of stuff and then it does.
 This also works with other Google devices, including its Google Home devices.
-That means you can have an audible reminder from a speaker if you get the smart home experience.
+That means you can get notifications from your smart home speakers which is another layer on top of just your phone.
 Siri on Apple devices and Alexa on Amazon devices also work well for this.
 Simply ask the personal assistant to remind you to take the pills every day and they (usually) will.

 Google Calendar is one of the more traditional pill reminder apps.
 It’s very similar to marking a paper calendar, except this one reminds you with beeps and vibrations.
 You simply create a calendar event, set it to repeat as often as needed, and then set it to remind you.
 The calendar does the rest.
 There are a variety of great calendar apps.
 However, they all integrate with Google Calendar, so we recommend you start with that one.
 It should also support an unlimited number of medications, an unlimited number of reminders, and it should let you create tasks until the end of time if you want.